Axlefublr/axlefublr.github.io/content/harp/index.md

 I get to the file that I want to mark, and press <kbd>space+S+some_key</kbd>. \
 Similar to how the get action interactively asks me for a key to press, the set action does too.

-So immediately as I realize I want to access the same file over and over again, I can set a harp for it on the fly, and just continue on: I don't need to divert myself into some config file, I just press a key!
+Immediately as I realize I want to access the same file over and over again, I set a harp for it on the fly, and just continue on: I don't need to divert myself into some config file, I just press a key!

 {{hr(id="why-config")}}